metafacture/metafacture.github.io/Morph-and-Fix/collectors.md

 __FIX-Definition__

-TODO: specify arguments or attributes
+TODO: How to use it in FIX?
+Attributes with or without names?

 ```
-do range("even number", infrement: "2")
+do range("even number", increment: "2")
   map("beginning")
   map("end")
 end